linux-kdevops/kdevops-history/docs/kdevops-first-run.md

 You shouldn't need much except what is listed on our requirements page.
-However, if you are going to be using virtualization solutions or a cloud solution (which will require terraform) you likely want to set up libvirt properly or have us try to install terraform for you.
+However, if you are going to be using virtualization solutions or a cloud solution (which will require Terraform) you likely want to set up libvirt properly or have us try to install Terraform for you.
 We can help you do this.

-To help with this we have an option on kconfig which you should enable if it is your first time running kdevops, the prompt is for CONFIG_KDEVOPS_FIRST_RUN:
+To help with this we have an option on Kconfig which you should enable if it is your first time running kdevops, the prompt is for CONFIG_KDEVOPS_FIRST_RUN:

 ```